HistoryData

 Key Achievements

-• Created detailed copper engravings that advanced technical illustration standards
+• Produced over 150 precise technical engravings that advanced mechanical illustration standards

 Did You Know?